 Remember to backstitch

 Choose colors carefully

 I remember speaking to a woman in her seventies many years ago about her quilts.
 She was a member of the quilt guild I was in, and had been quilting for most of her life.
-I was showing her one of my works in progress and asking her about a problem I was having.
+I was showing her one of my works in progress and asked her about a problem I was having.
 I'll never forget the advice she gave me.

 She essentially told me that no amount of planning and preparation will produce a perfect quilt.
 In fact, she said, she didn't really think a quilt was made from the heart if it didn't have at least one mistake in it.